Bruce0C/Rugby-Buff/README.md

 - The website was responsive on all screen sizes.
 -  No horizontal scroll was present.
 -  No elements overlapped

-### Validator testing
-**Html**
-   - W3C Validator
-     - No errors found

-**CSS**
-   - (Jigsaw) validator
-     - 1 error found

-When testing responsiveness through different device sizes, all pages on the are fully responsive to suit the device size.
-From the navigation bar in the header to the layout of the images, sections and text.
-After the site was deployed, the devices used to test responsiveness were...

--  Iphone 13
--  Macbook
--  Ipad

-All pages responded as expected.

 **Obstacles**
    - When testing the method of using a carousel with a hidden overflow, the images did not react as expected when using different browser.
 The main problem the site encountered after pushing the code was that the images would morph slightly out of shape and move outside of the sections boundaries when viewed on the Safari browser.
 A simple solution to this problem would be to include the use of the Javascript coding language.
 For this reason a simple card layout was used as it guaranteed the images were visible on all browsers and device sizes.